Mental Health Counseling

-A fourth objective of the program is to help students understand and prepare to fulfill mental health counseling roles in Montana's mental health care system.
+A fourth objective of the option is to help students understand and prepare to fulfill mental health counseling roles in Montana's mental health care system.
 The program is designed to meet licensure requirements in Montana for professional counselors.
 The requirements include that the programs be at least 60 semester credits in length, and involve at least six credits of counseling practicum course work.
 Students can also acquire up to 1500 hours of supervised counseling experience prior to graduation which can be applied to the 3000 hours of supervised experience needed for licensure.
 Graduates of the program have equivalent status to persons from "core provider" professions (psychiatry, clinical psychology, clinical social work, and psychiatric nursing) when applying for clinical privilege with Montana 's mental health centers.

 The fifth objective of the program is that students acquire the comprehensive knowledge and skills needed for provision of mental health counseling clinical services.
-Studies in this areas include: 1) understanding the general principles which explain mental health; 2) becoming competent in appraisal methods including mental status exams, mental health history taking, testing, DSM IV diagnosis, and environmental assessment; learning models and techniques for promoting mental health; and treating disorders including mental health education, prevention, consultation, crisis intervention, psychotropic medication, and disorder specific individual, family, and group counseling.
+Studies in this areas include: 1) understanding the general principles which explain mental health; 2) becoming competent in appraisal methods including mental status exams, mental health history taking, testing, DSM-V diagnosis, and environmental assessment; learning models and techniques for promoting mental health; and treating disorders including mental health education, prevention, consultation, crisis intervention, psychotropic medication, and disorder specific individual, family, and group counseling.